ropensci/roweb3/content/blog/2026-04-13-reviser/index.md

 Here is a compact `kk_nowcast()` example following the Kishor-Koenig workflow from the vignette.
 The key idea is to first identify an efficient release `e`, then estimate the revision system on the corresponding panel of releases.
+In this euro area example, the efficient-release step selects `e = 2`, so the model treats the third published release as the earliest one that is already close to the later benchmark.
+That is a useful substantive result on its own: it suggests that most of the economically relevant signal arrives within the first few releases, while later revisions are smaller adjustments around that path.

 ```r
 gdp_ea <- reviser::gdp |>